hlestrat/OpenMetrics_XCP_Grafana/README.md

 # Features currently in progress

-- Collect uptime from hosts & VMs
+- Collect uptime from VMs
 - Collect storage capacity from VMs
+- Collect metrics for xostor storage
 - Add network name information for VMs with multiple interfaces
 - More features coming in the future